 1. The Agency may establish a mediation and arbitration centre which is independent of the decision-making instances listed in Article 130.
-The centre should be located on the Agency's premises.
+The centre shall be located on the Agency's premises.

-2. Any natural or legal person may use the centre's services on a voluntary basis with the aim of resolving disputes covered by this Regulation and by Directive ... by mutual agreement.
+2. Any natural or legal person may use the centre's services on a voluntary basis with the aim of resolving, by mutual agreement, disputes covered by this

+Regulation and by Directive ...

-3. The Agency may also start an arbitration procedure on its own initiative to give parties the opportunity to reach an agreement by common consent.
+3. The Agency may also start an arbitration procedure on its own initiative with a view to giving parties the opportunity to reach an agreement by common consent.